Jay Gruden

-Early years
+Early life

 Of Slovene descent, Gruden was born in Tiffin, Ohio, and was raised a Roman Catholic.
 He attended George D. Chamberlain High School in Tampa, Florida, where he played quarterback for the Chamberlain Chiefs high school football team under head coach Billy Turner.
+Gruden earned All-Western Conference First Team recognition.

 College career

 Gruden attended the University of Louisville, where he was a four-year letterman at Louisville Cardinals football team (1985–1988).
 He finished his collegiate career with 7,024 passing yards (as of 2013, fourth all-time for the school), completing 572 of 1049 passes for 44 touchdowns.
 All four stats still rank in the top five in Cardinals history.
 He also ranks in Louisville's top 10 for yards per completion, passing attempts in a season, and completions in a season.
 He ranks eighth in career completion percentage, seventh in career passing efficiency, and ninth in average yards per game for the Cardinals.
 Gruden threw for over 300 yards in a game six times at Louisville.
 Gruden led the team to an 8–3 record as a senior, their first winning season in 10 years.
+After his playing career ended, Gruden remained active with the football program at Louisville, gaining his first coaching experience as a student assistant in 1989 and as a graduate assistant in the 1990 and 1991 seasons.